 Your witnesses may have their own evidence, like a video taken of the assault.
 You should ask for a copy of this evidence and let your lawyer know about it as well.

-Contact Our Police Brutality Attorney
+Contact Our Chicago Police Brutality Lawyers

 Retaining skilled legal representation is a step that all victims are encouraged to take.
 Time is not on your side when it comes to proving police brutality.
 Evidence can be lost or mishandled, witness memories can fade, and it generally becomes harder to hold officers accountable the more time that passes.